bozokopic/homepage/src_rst/articles/run_asyncio.rst

 In contrast, `hat.aio.run_asyncio` only cancels single task - one representing execution of provided coroutine.
-Once this task is done (because of available result or `asyncio.CancelledError` propagation), `hat.aio.run_asyncio` finishes execution without closing loop instance.
+Once this task is done (because of available result or `asyncio.CancelledError` propagation), `hat.aio.run_asyncio` finishes execution without closing loop instance (if loop instance is not provided as argument, newly created loop is closed without canceling other running tasks).

 Reasons for different "cleanup" semantics of `hat.aio.run_asyncio` are: